 Fly Stoppers reproduce in approximately three weeks to replenish the beneficial insect population, but pest flies do reproduce at a faster rate than Fly Stoppers.
 Because of that, Fly Stoppers must be reintroduced to your property on a regular basis.
 You'll want to release a shipment of Fly Stoppers every three to four weeks throughout fly season for maximum results, and that's why we recommend ordering them on AutoShip.
 Besides the fact that you won't have to worry about remembering to reorder every month, you'll save 5% on every shipment!

-Your next step is to arm your horse with the right defense!
-A daily insect control supplement is the smartest way to help ensure that your horse has what he needs to defend himself from the inside.
+Your next step is to help your horse defend himself from the inside.
+A daily insect control supplement is the smartest way to help ensure that your horse has what he needs to build his own personal no-fly zone.

 How Insect Control Supplements Work